dimitrilw/dimitrilw/README.md

 I have an old habit of _never_ publicly sharing code, but keeping all code to a close inner-circle of coworkers and peers.
 This habit comes from legacy military training -- old habits die hard and I still get a bit edgy when pressing "push" to something public.
 It is not easy to shake something that was drilled into you for many years.
 One day at a time; just one day at a time.

 So this list serves as accountability for personal tinkering that I should probably just share.
 Perhaps listing some things here will self-shame into more consistent sharing. :blush:

+## The List

 - [ ] Continue growth with:
   - [ ] [Rust](https://www.rust-lang.org/)